 The ceremonies are short.
 Registry office ceremonies that a registrar conducts will last about ten minutes.
-Usually, there are some words spoken by the registrar, maybe a poem, then the legal vows are exchanged (you can write your vows too) and then the signing of the registrar.
+Usually, there are some words spoken by the registrar, maybe a poem, then the legal vows are exchanged (you can write your vows too), and then the signing of the registrar.
 All locations have beautiful ceremony rooms where the wedding will take place.
-Couples are marrying for varying reasons.
+Couples are married for varying reasons.
 Some couples will marry in jeans and t-shirts, some in traditional clothes and others in tuxedos and wedding dresses, it is entirely up to you.

 When should we start planning our wedding abroad?

 We advise all our couples to start the process as soon as they have a date in mind.

 Denmark, your permission to marry or "Certificate of Marital Status" issued from the Familieretshuset office (which is The Danish Family Court) will be valid for four months (visa depending) from the date of approval, and you will have to marry in that time.